oilyfishball/ip/AI.md

 - to generate a logo for the bot
 - to generate a styles.css script make scrollbar dark
 - on how to compare dates
+- to add more cases to test edge case for Parser for date input testing

 As part of A-AiAssisted